-Not surprising, then, that there has been an upsurge in family-friendly, quasi-SUV crossover models, of which the 2008 is Peugeot’s tall, 208 supermini-based, four-metre-long entrant into an increasingly crowded market.
+Not surprising, then, that there has been an upsurge in family-friendly, quasi-SUV crossover models, of which the Peugeot 2008 is a Peugeot Peugeot 208 supermini-based, four-metre-long entrant into an increasingly crowded market.

 Until the recent expansion of its range, the closest the French manufacturer came to all-road cars were pick-up versions of the 404 and grey-bearded 504s, which are still common in Africa.
 The '2' prefix, which now denotes a compact Peugeot, stretches back 84 years to the 201 of 1929.
 The most recent attempt was in the shape of the Peugeot 4007, which wasn't duly replaced telling you all you need to know about its impact.